jessepav/lacygoill-wiki-backup/vim/mapping.md

     ono ix <cmd>eval 0<cr>
     call feedkeys('123dix')
-    E481 is not raised~
+    E481 is not raised˜

     ono ix :eval 0<cr>
     call feedkeys('123dix')
-    E481 is not raised~
+    E481 is not raised˜

 ### My text-object is noisy when reused with the dot command.
 The rhs is printed on the command-line!
 ```vim